react-genova/workshops/03/readme.md

 <MouseWrapper_RenderProp>
 ```

-This is a particular case of the render prop pattern and, actually, at the moment is the preferred one.
-React community fell in love with the function as children pattern, for this reason I keep it as the last pattern of this document.
+This is a particular case of the render prop pattern and, actually, at the moment React community fell in love with the function as children pattern, mostly for these two reasons:

+* there's no hidden magic behind the curtain, you can see render prop signature directly right into the render method of your components you're creating.
+This is a great feature, because just reading your render method you achieve all features your component expose.
+HOC is somehow more difficult to discover and you can miss a hoc wrapper applied direct on the default export exit point.
+* the render method of a render prop pass you genric parameters, it does not add or change any props of the consumer components.
+This is amazing.
+You can use and transform the parameters as you prefer, not as the wrapper wants.

+For this reasons I keep this pattern as the last one of this document.
 To be sure you will remmeber the **Function as children pattern**.

 ### 3.3 Further readings